LirikThePyDev/heavytoolbox/README.md

                           |___/
 ```

 HeavyToolbox is an automated, portable cybersecurity orchestration console for Windows.
-It spins up a completely isolated, environment-aware workspace that dynamically maps industry-standard penetration testing tools into a localized sub-shell—without altering your system's permanent environment variables or cluttering your PATH.
+It spins up a completely isolated, environment-aware workspace that dynamically maps industry-standard penetration testing tools into a localized sub-shell—without altering your system's permanent environment variables or cluttering your path profile.

 ---